(T Class at the 2016 ASHAR Color Run)

 Program:

-- Mrs. Waldman, with the support of Mrs. Schuh and ASHAR administration, transitions students into mainstream classrooms based on each student’s strengths and the classroom agenda, i.e. gym, lunch, recess, art, and music.
+• Mrs. Waldman, with the support of the ASHAR administration, transitions students into mainstream classrooms based on each student’s strengths and the classroom agenda, i.e. gym, lunch, recess, art, and music.